mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 This snafu on the part of AT&T with iPads is already almost 10 years old.
 Since then, have corporations and governments generally learned how to thoroughly and unequivocally protect data they collect?

 In section 1, I’m going to argue that your organization may already have been hacked, and likely will be hacked in the future.
 I’ll then compute statistics that suggest that the data breach problems are actually getting significantly worse.
 And I will conclude that your organization will need to seriously consider revising your standard for authenticating users.
-In section 2, I’m going to attempt to explain and illustrate why cyber security is so hard.
-And finally, in section 3, I’m going to propose the ACID framework, which are four steps to attenuate your cyber security business risks.
+In section 2, I’m going to attempt to explain and illustrate why cybersecurity is so hard.
+And finally, in section 3, I’m going to propose the ACID framework, which are four steps to attenuate your cybersecurity business risks.
 As a leader of your organization, you should:

 1.  **A**ssume that you have already been hacked
 2.  **C**hange what you collect and need to protect